 Tightly-packed, low-rise, yellow-brick buildings form dusty runways that coral scurrying people below from salon to Tabac, life partially hidden from view by a blanket of thick grey bubbling wood-smoke pouring from every architectural orifice.
 As the viscous smoke rises upwards it rallies and aggressively suffocates the black crenelated shadow that forms a biblical horizon.
 Momentarily poetic.

 The cab splutters and pulls away leaving us stranded outside the peeling green doors of an old youth hostel.
-Inside, dimmly lit dormatories encircle a dusty mosaiced open courtyard home to a pack of motorcyclists from Beijing quietly fixing their metal steeds.
-A European cyclist perches on a balcony above, watching the entouarge below he occasionally stabs at his notepad with random thoughts, pausing only to look wistfully at the horizon.
+Inside, dimly lit dormitories encircle a dusty mosaiced open courtyard home to a pack of motorcyclists from Beijing quietly fixing their metal steeds.
+A European cyclist perches on a balcony above, watching the entourage below he occasionally stabs at his notepad with random thoughts, pausing only to look wistfully at the horizon.
 We pass by a time-worn computer moaning wearily as an earnest traveller attempts, unsuccessfully, to check the weather forecast, and somewhere behind closed doors a hardy fridge hums happily laden full of locally produced honey beer.

-Stashing our gear underneath dusty matresses there’s a momentary wrestle with an uncooperative stained-glass window.
+Stashing our gear underneath dusty mattresses there’s a momentary wrestle with an uncooperative stained-glass window.
 Begrudgingly the ancient warped metal frame swings outwards and through a sea of dust motes dancing in the heavy air our first view of Kashgar streams through.
-Rescuing a couple more cameras we leave our precious gear packed and vaguely hidden in a varity of obvious places and take our first steps out into the dense, smoky shadows.
+Rescuing a couple more cameras we leave our precious gear packed and vaguely hidden in a variety of obvious places and take our first steps out into the dense, smoky shadows.